 Working part time during retirement is not always a good idea.
 First of all, the financial situation can get complicated.
 Although a part-time job brings in income, this income may have unintended consequences.

 In addition to the financial issues, working can also result in stress and fatigue.
 For a person already dealing with declining health, even part-time work may be too difficult, leading to more health problems.
+People who work with the public may also have a higher risk of contracting infections like COVID-19 or the flu, further risking their health.

 Work can also tie people down.
 Retirees often want to move or travel, and that can be difficult with a job.
 People who work during retirement will also have less time for hobbies and social activities.